-Use this free downloadable CSI 3-part specification to specify mineral-based coatings for interior and exterior surfaces by Keim.
+Use this free downloadable 3-part specification to specify mineral-based coatings for interior and exterior surfaces by Keim.

 Keim is a company that has been in business since 1879, manufacturing a variety of products for the industrial sector.
 One of their most popular products is mineral-based coatings for interior and exterior surfaces.

 Mineral-based coatings are a great choice for interior and exterior surfaces.
 They’re made from natural materials, so they’re safe for the environment and can be applied to a wide range of surfaces.
 Mineral-based coatings are easy to apply and provide a unique look to your surface.

 How do mineral silicate paints bond to masonry?

 - Penetrates masonry and forms permanent, chemical bonds

 - Paints literally become part of the masonry surface